serverless/blog/posts/2020-05-06-s3-one-time-signed-url.md

 < x-amz-cf-id: 44....Rg==
 ```

-In the latter one, the Lambda has generated the 403 response.
+In the latter example, the Lambda function has determined that the pre signed URL has already been used and responded with `403 Forbidden`.

 ---

-Now you have a CloudFront distribution which creates presigned URLs for uploading files and verifies that those are not used more than one time.
+Now you have a Cloudfront distribution that creates pre signed URLs for uploading files and verifies that those are not used more than one time.

-To secure the endpoint which creates presigned URL, you can create a custom authorizer which validates, e.g. authorization header or you can use AWS WAF to limit access.
+To secure the endpoint that creates the presigned URL’s, you can create a custom authorizer which validates each request, e.g. using an authorization header or you can use AWS WAF to limit access.

-If you have any improvements, corrections, or anything related to the code, please open an issue or PR to the repository.
+If you have any improvements or corrections related to the code, please open an issue or PR to the repository.

 **Links to relevant resources**